 - At Doom's Gate, the music for E1M1, first stage of the original Doom game remixed and done justice.
 It's made even more badass when the Doomguy's Dramatic Gun Cock synchronises with the last two chords of the song at the beginning of the level "The UAC".

-- Mastermind, while not including heavy guitars, is an intense piece of Industrial/Glitch, fitting for the Final Boss.
+- Mastermind, while not including heavy guitars, is an hellishly intense piece of Industrial/Glitch that even incorporates an even much darker version of BFG Division, fitting for the Final Boss.

 - Hell Guard boss battle theme is just as intense as the fight itself, while being a remix of the music used in the QuakeCon 2014 and E3 2015 demos.